-During the year, the Company wrote down \$413,872 in mineral interests due to the expiration of certain license terms.
+During the year 2020, the Company wrote down \$413,872 in mineral interests due to the expiration of certain license terms.
+The Company has reapplied on certain of these licences.

 (An exploration stage company)

 Notes to the Consolidated Financial Statements

-December 31, 2020
+December 31, 2021

 (Expressed in Canadian Dollars)